Every Breath Is Mine To Take

 “Come back with us,” she said with a persuasive grin and another shake of his shoulder; “We’re weird, but not, like, super fucked up.”

 Anarchy looked back at Kato: Took in the smirk, the inverted cross tattoo, the Bad Religion patch on his jeans.
-Thought about having done Chey’s tongue-in-cheek ‘Holy Bathwater’ tattoo a year and a half ago, about the abuse his missing friend had suffered.
-He thought about Athena’s enthusiastic smile and how much adventure glittered in her eyes, so much so that he could almost turn them from amber to seafoam green in his mind.
-Thought about Sethfire’s gentle tone, the compassion in his expression, and how familiar both seemed when Anarchy brought Hunter to mind.
+Thought about having done Chey’s tongue-in-cheek ‘Holy Bathwater’ tattoo a year and a half ago; about the abuse his missing friend had suffered.
+Athena’s enthusiastic smile shone in his periphery, and there was something about it—and how much adventure glittered in her eyes, so much so that he could almost turn them from amber to seafoam green in his mind.
+Then there was Sethfire’s gentle tone, the compassion in his expression, and how familiar both seemed when Anarchy brought Hunter to mind.
+And hey, they’d gone and saved his life.
 He returned Kato’s steady eye contact.